 There exist alternative approaches other than RNNs.
 For instance, Jain~\etal~\cite{jain2016structural} consider a hand-crafted spatial-temporal graph adapted to the skeleton shape.
 Li~\etal~\cite{li2018transferable} use Convolutional Neural Networks to encode and decode skeleton sequences instead of RNNs.

 All methods described in this section formulate the human prediction problem without considering the context information.
 In this paper, we aim to fill this gap.

-{\bf Rigid object motion prediction.} There is an immense amount of work on this topic, and here we just mention those which are more related to our approach.
-Some works aim to predict motion in video without explicitly considering entities or particular objects.
-For instance, Byeon~\etal~\cite{byeon2018contextvp} use ConvLSTMs aggregating information from all pixels efficiently for improved video prediction.
-Other works predict object and human motion in videos via optical flow~\cite{walker2015dense, luo2017unsupervised}.

-The main area of research on this topic is currently focused on car intention prediction for autonomous driving.
-Some works follow an intuitive approach of taking roads into account and constraining the car movement to be within the expected tracks.
-For instance, Deo~\etal~\cite{deo2018would} classify car motions into a few possible maneuvers on a freeway before predicting trajectories for each car. ~\cite{luo2018fast} uses a 3D CNN for car detection, tracking and motion prediction.
-This work relies on a set of anchor boxes which are very well suited to car shapes and, during detection, they predict the bounding box for the current frame and the following ones.
-Altch{\'e}~\etal~\cite{altche2017lstm} propose a more general approach by using an RNN to predict motion from vehicles using features like position, velocity and distance from the ego-car.
+{\bf Rigid 3D object motion prediction.} While there is a vast amount of works on 3D object reconstruction~\cite{pumarola2020c, groueix2018atlasnet, mandikal2019dense}, detection~\cite{chen20153d, grabner20183d, corona2018pose} and tracking~\cite{chang2019argoverse, baser2019fantrack}, only very few approaches address the problem of predicting future rigid motion~\cite{byravan2017se3, xie2019rigid, kratzer2019motion, vijayanarasimhan2017sfm}.
+Among these, it is worth to mention Byravan~\etal~\cite{byravan2017se3}, that predict the future 3D pose given an image of an object and the action being applied to it.
+In our case, the action applied to each object is implicitly encoded in the previous observations.